-According to the National Safety Council (NSC), more than 4.8 million people were injured or killed in car accidents across the country in 2020.
+According to car accident statistics from the National Safety Council (NSC), more than 4.8 million people were injured or killed in car accidents across the country in 2020.
 In Los Angeles, at least 64,608 people got hurt in area auto crashes that year.

 Some of these injuries are relatively minor, while other injuries are catastrophic and have life-changing consequences.